-Basecamp - There are a lot of web-based project management type tools out there, and they can all organize your projects and help get the job done.
-I’ve tried Truello and Asana for months at a time, but I’ve always landed back to my favorite of them all – Basecamp.
+Basecamp: There are a lot of web-based project management type tools out there, and they can all organize your projects and help get the job done.
+I've tried Trello and Asana for months at a time, but I've always landed back to my favorite of them all—Basecamp.

-This is personal preference, and I’d recommending just trying out various pieces of software until you land on one you really like, but I love the interface of Basecamp and how easy it is to manage multiple projects (because you all know how many projects I have going on at the same time) and Basecamp does help organize all of that stuff and keep me sane.
+This is personal preference, so I'd recommend just trying out various pieces of software until you land on one you really like, but I love the interface of Basecamp and how easy it is to manage multiple projects (because you all know how many projects I have going on at the same time) and Basecamp does help organize all of that stuff and keep me sane.

-I do still have physical folders for all of my projects, but primarily for milestone and goal tracking purposes, not so much the record keeping and communication between team members, which Basecamp is excellent for.
+I do still have physical folders for all of my projects, but primarily for milestone and goal tracking purposes, not so much the record keeping and communication between team members.
+Basecamp is excellent for this.

 There is a free trial period for Basecamp, but after the trial is over there is no free continuation plan.
 I remember running with the trial a couple of years ago, and after the first few days, I was convinced and happy to pay the monthly fee to use the software.

-Evernote - If I were going to be stranded on a deserted island (where they had internet access) and I could only bring one app with me, it would be Evernote.
+Evernote: If I were going to be stranded on a desert island (where they had Internet access of course!) and I could only bring one app with me, it would be Evernote.

 I love Evernote because it neatly organizes my everything, and everything is easily searchable too.
-You can sign up for a free account, but there’s a premium account for $5.00 a month that gives you more storage and access to a few more features as well.
+You can sign up for a free account, but there are also Plus and Premium account for $34.99 and $69.99 per month, respectively.
+Those plans will give more storage and access to a bunch more features.

-This is what I primarily use for just in time learning, which means when I come across something cool that I know is useful – it’s just not going to help me right now with what I need to focus on – I can clip it into a specific folder so I can easily come back to it later – and it’s not like a book mark either – it takes that content and puts it into the Evernote folder you specific, so it’s right there for you later – even if you were offline (if you gave it a chance to sync first).
+This is what I primarily use for just in time learning, which means when I come across something cool that I know is useful—it's just not going to help me right now with what I need to focus on—I can clip it into a specific folder so I can easily come back to it later.
+It's not like a bookmark either.
+It takes that content and puts it into the Evernote folder you specific, so it's right there for you later, even if you were offline (if you gave it a chance to sync first).

-1Password / LastPass - 1Password and LastPass are a couple of other applications that I use every single day.
-Both serve the same purpose – they generate and store passwords for various things you sign up for online so that you only have to remember one master password.
+It generates and stores passwords for various things you sign up for online so that you only have to remember one master password.

-Dropbox is top notch, affordable cloud storage – primarily because it’s easy to use and incredibly affordable.
-You get 2Gb of storage for free, although personally I pay $9.99 / month for a Pro account to handle more storage, since I do a lot of large file swapping between myself and VAs.
+Dropbox is top notch, affordable cloud storage—primarily because it's easy to use and incredibly affordable.
+You get 2GB of storage for free, although personally I pay $9.99 per month for a Pro account to handle more storage, since I do a lot of large file swapping between myself and my team.

-I primarily use it off the web actually, meaning I don’t even sign into Dropbox.com when I’m using it.
-When you download the application to your computer, your computer is essentially dropbox enabled, so I’m often drag & dropping and copying files into a dropbox folder that’s created in my explorer or filemanager, which syncs to the cloud storage.
+I primarily use it off the web actually, meaning I don't even sign into Dropbox.com when I'm using it.
+When you download the application to your computer, your computer is essentially Dropbox enabled, so I'm often dragging and dropping and copying files into a Dropbox folder that's created in my explorer or file manager, which syncs to the cloud storage.
 From there, I can simply right click on anything and get the share link that I can paste into emails or chat messages.

 Jing was created by the same company that created Camtasia Studios and Camtasia for Mac.

-PicResize - It’s important to keep the file size of the images on your site to a minimum.
-I use photoshop to do this sometimes, but sometimes I don’t have access to photoshop and instead I’ll use PicResize to quickly take an image of any size, and cut the filesize down to a fraction of the size while maintaining the quality of the picture.
+PicResize: It's important to keep the file size of the images on your site to a minimum.
+I use PhotoShop to do this sometimes, but sometimes I don't have access to PhotoShop and instead I'll use PicResize to quickly take an image of any size, and cut the file size down to a fraction while maintaining the quality of the picture.

 What it does is it gives you quick options for resizing your browser window.
 This becomes extremely useful when I'm recording screencasts and I want my browser size to match the size of the video exactly.
 Typically, I do it at 1280×720 (which is the YouTube HD size), but it could be for whatever.